GoogleCloudPlatform/dataflow-ordered-processing/docs/pipeline-design.md

 Our demo uses BigQuery tables to store the market depths produced by the order book builder, processing statuses output by the OrderedEventProcessor and the source order events.
-You would need to code classes that tranform these classes to TableRows.
+You would need to code classes that transform these classes to TableRows.
 An example of these class is [MarketDepthToTableRowConverter](/order-book-pipeline/src/main/java/com/google/cloud/dataflow/orderbook/MarketDepthToTableRowConverter.java).

 ### Code the pipeline